-IU School of Medicine is confident that our curriculum prepares all of our future healers to transform health across the state and beyond.
-But we get that sometimes students want more.
+IU School of Medicine is confident that the curriculum prepares all future healers to transform health across the state and beyond.
 Many students come into medical school with varied interests related to medicine.
-Maybe you worked in an underserved rural clinic or still reflect on bioethics discussions from one of your favorite undergraduate courses.
-With Scholarly Concentrations you can continue to pursue your passions in an academic setting that doesn’t extend the time it takes to complete your medical degree.
+Maybe they worked in an underserved rural clinic or still reflect on bioethics discussions from one of their favorite undergraduate courses.
+The Scholarly Concentrations Program offers medical students the opportunity to pursue their passions through coursework and scholarship in an academic setting that runs throughout medical school yet doesn’t extend the time it takes to complete a medical degree.

 - Concentrations are completely optional and empower students to pursue a focused area of study that expands upon the school’s core curriculum.

 - Concentrations allow students to customize their education and engage in experiences that lead to multidisciplinary scholarship, research and community engagement.